HabeebAkorede/Data-Science-Salaries-2023/README.md

 In this project, I will be conducting a comprehensive exploratory data analysis and visualization of the dataset to uncover hidden patterns, relationships, and insights that can inform salary negotiations and career decisions in the field of data science.

 ### Concepts Applied:
-1. Descriptive statistics
-2. Data cleaning
+1. Data cleaning
+2. Descriptive statistics
+3. EDA
-3. Hypothesis Testing
+4. Hypothesis Testing

 # Data Sourcing
 The dataset was downloaded from kaggle [here](https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023).